 Understanding Thermal Growth in Your Rotating Machinery – Part 1

 Thermal growth is an issue that is very much ignored because many think it too complicated to calculate and compensate for.
 Some are even unaware that it is an important issue that should be considered.
+However, many machinery manufacturers (for example, a Heat Pump Manufacturer) have to be aware of and take thermal growth into consideration when manufacturing such machines for home and commercial use.
 So our aim is to address this issue and hopefully simplify it so that it can be measured and compensated for on a more regular basis.
 We will do this over a three-part article – Part Two and Three will follow in the New Year.
 So excuse the pun but we want thermal growth to be the hot issue in 2016!

 Fig.1 An example of how hot liquids in the piping could pull the pump up, creating a twist or bent base frame as well as a misalignment between the shafts of the pump and motor.

 As you know when something gets hot, it gets bigger; it expands.
 It happens to most things or materials but in this case we are only interested in metal, specifically iron, so that’s what we will work with.
 The coefficient of linear thermal expansion (C) is what is used to explain this expansion of material.
 For cast iron, it is 0.0000059″ per degree F. Looks like a small amount but it can add up – let me explain.

 The coefficient of the material (metal) to be measured is one of three things you need to know.
 The other two is how long the length of iron is and how hot it’s going to get.
 Let’s say it’s 12 inches long and will be heated to 100 F. Now, without writing out what looks like a complicated formula or equation in some textbooks, do this: